 The Compensation Committee meets at least once each year.
-The Compensation Committee must at all times be comprised of at least three Independent Directors.
+The Compensation Committee must at all times be comprised of at least three members, and each member of the Compensation Committee must be an Independent Director.
 The purpose of the Compensation Committee is to assist our Board of Directors in fulfilling its duties and responsibilities regarding, in addition to other related matters:

-- discharging responsibilities relating to compensation of the Company's Chief Executive Officer, other executive officers, and directors, taking into consideration, among other factors, any stockholder vote on compensation; - implementing and administering the Company's incentive compensation plans and equity-based plans; - overseeing and assisting the Company in preparing the Compensation Discussion & Analysis for inclusion in the Company's proxy statement and/or annual report on Form 10-K; - providing for inclusion in the Company's proxy statement a description of the processes and procedures for the consideration and determination of executive officer and director compensation; and - preparing and submitting for inclusion in the Company's proxy statement and/or annual report on Form 10-K a Compensation Committee Report in accordance with applicable rules and regulations.
+- discharging responsibilities relating to compensation of the Company's Chief Executive Officer, other executive officers, and directors, taking into consideration, among other factors, any stockholder vote on compensation; - implementing and administering the Company's incentive compensation plans and equity-based plans; - overseeing and assisting the Company in preparing the Compensation Discussion & Analysis for inclusion in the Company's Proxy Statement and/or annual report on Form 10-K; - providing for inclusion in the Company's Proxy Statement a description of the processes and procedures for the consideration and determination of executive officer and director compensation; and - preparing and submitting for inclusion in the Company's Proxy Statement and/or annual report on Form 10-K a Compensation Committee Report in accordance with applicable rules and regulations.

 The Compensation Committee has the authority, in its sole discretion, to retain or obtain the advice of a compensation consultant, legal counsel, or other adviser as it deems appropriate.
 The Compensation Committee may form and delegate authority to subcommittees consisting of one or more members when it deems appropriate.
 Our Compensation Committee is composed of Messrs.
-Jacobstein (Chair) and Watters, and Mses.
-Brooks-Williams and Hawkes.
-Our Board of Directors determined that each member of our Compensation Committee under Rule 16b-3 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), as well as the independence requirements of the NYSE for compensation committee membership.
+Jacobstein (Chair) and Watters, and Ms. Hawkes.
+Our Board of Directors determined that each member of our Compensation Committee meets the definition of a "non-employee director" for the purpose of serving on our Compensation Committee under Rule 16b-3 of the Securities

+Exchange Act of 1934, as amended (the "Exchange Act"), as well as the independence requirements of the NYSE for compensation committee membership.